Last updated on April 7th, 2023 at 10:06 pm

 The costs are going to vary a little, but here’s an idea below (excluding the more variable costs of flights, insurance and pre/post trek accommodation).

 You probably won’t need any Congolese Francs and US Dollars should be fine for most things, unless you want to buy something small from a local market etc.

-Food: We bought our own food in Kigali, probably spending around $20 for all 7 of us (that was for dinner and breakfast) and hired a private chef (see below).
+- Food: We bought our own food in Kigali, probably spending around $20 for all 7 of us (that was for dinner and breakfast) and hired a private chef (see below).
 You can cook for yourself (and I believe they have basic cooking equipment, but you may need to bring your own charcoal – check on that).
 But I’d 100% recommend getting the food package and/or a chef as you will not feel like cooking and it gives employment to the local people.